CFdefense/ClassQL/README.md

-# ClassQL - A Natural Language Query Engine for Course Scheduling
+# Natural Language Query Engine for Course Scheduling

 A terminal-based interactive natural language query engine for academic course scheduling data, featuring a rich TUI built with Rust and ratatui.